HomeDirectoriesBuilding Your First Business Directory Listing

 Myth Buster: Higher domain authority doesn’t automatically mean better results for your business.
 Relevance and user engagement matter more than raw authority scores.

-Name, Address, Phone – these three pieces of information need to match exactly across every platform.
+Name, address, phone.
+These three pieces of information need to match exactly across every platform.
 Not “pretty close” or “basically the same.”
 Exactly.

 Search engines use NAP consistency as a trust signal.
 When your information varies across platforms, it creates confusion about which version is correct.
-This confusion translates directly into lower search rankings and reduced visibility.
+That confusion translates directly into lower search rankings and reduced visibility.

 Key Insight: Consistency matters more than perfection.
 It’s better to use a slightly imperfect but consistent business name across all platforms than to have perfect but varying versions.